alexdmoss/runbooks/content/application-3/processes/what-our-support-does-not-cover.md

 ---
 title: "What Our Support Does Not Cover"
-menuTitle: "What Our Support Doesn't Cover"
+menuTitle: "What Support Doesn't Cover"
 ---

 The development team supports their service and there is a hitperson during office hours - Slack channel: `#team-a`.
 There is also standby support for out of hours issues, usually communicated via automatic system exception alerts.